Diocese of Lake Charles: 1980 to present

 Pope John Paul II erected the Diocese of Lake Charles on January 29, 1980, taking its territory from the Diocese of Lafayette in Louisiana.
-He named Reverend Jude Speyrer as the first bishop of Lake Charles.
+He named Jude Speyrer as the first bishop of Lake Charles.
 Speyrer designated the Church of the Immaculate Conception as the diocesan cathedral.
 Speyrer retired in 2000 after 20 years as bishop.
 The second bishop of Lake Charles was Auxiliary Bishop Edward Braxton of the Archdiocese of St. Louis, named by John Paul II in 2000.
 The same pope selected Braxton in 2005 to serve as bishop of the Diocese of Belleville.

-The current bishop of the Diocese of Lake Charles is Glen Provost, from the Diocese of Lafayette in Louisiana.
-He was appointed by Pope Benedict XVI in 2007, two years after Braxton moved to Belleville.

-A number of churches and schools sustained substantial damages due to Hurricane Laura.
+In September 2005, the diocese was hit by Hurricane Rita.
+The storm destroyed three chapels and heavily damaged four churches.
+Sacred Heart of Jesus / Saint Katharine Drexel School in Lake Charles also suffered heavy damage.
+The diocese received $3 million from Catholic Charities USA to aid in its recovery.

+To replace Braxton.
+Pope Benedict XVI in 2007 appointed Glen Provost from the Diocese of Lafayette in Louisiana.
+Hurricane Ike hit the diocese in 2008.
+Four churches that were still under restoration from Hurricane Rita were damaged again.
+The diocese in 2015 launched the Return to the Lord capital campaign to raise $16 million.
+The plan was to restore the Cathedral of the Immaculate Conception and fund Camp Karol, a Catholic youth camp in Lake Charles.

+Several churches and schools in the diocese sustained damage due to Hurricane Laura in August 2020 and Hurricane Delta in October 2020.In 2021, the Institute of Christ the King Sovereign Priest opened the St. Francis de Sales Oratory in Sulphur.
+The building had served as Our Lady of Prompt Succor Catholic Church until being converted into a secular facility.

 Sexual abuse

-Police arrested Reverend Mark Broussard in March 2012 on multiple charges of aggravated battery and sexual battery.
-He was accused of sexually abusing three boys as young as eight years old between 1986 and 1989 at Our Lady Queen of Heaven and St. Henry's Parishes in Lake Charles.
+Police arrested Mark Broussard, a diocesan priest, in March 2012 on multiple charges of aggravated battery and sexual battery.
+He was accused of sexually abusing three boys as young as eight-years-old between 1986 and 1989 at Our Lady Queen of Heaven and St. Henry's Parishes in Lake Charles.
 Diocesan officials knew that he had had sexual contact with at least four other children, but never reported the crimes to law enforcement.
 Broussard left the priesthood in 1995.

 Broussard was ultimately charged with ten counts of abuse.
 One of Broussard's victims sued the diocese in February 2013.
 Broussard was convicted in February 2016 of aggravated rape, molestation of a juvenile, and aggravated oral sexual battery.
-He was sentenced in March 2016 to 250 years in prison.

-In April 2019, the diocese released a list of 11 clergy with credible accusations of sexual abuse of minors.
+He was sentenced in March 2016 to 250 years in prison.In April 2019, the diocese released a list of 11 clergy with credible accusations of sexual abuse of minors.